CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 developing a glioma given a prior infection to chickenpox is 0.44 higher than the odd of developing a glioma given no prior infection, then an exposition reduces the risk to develop the disease (i.e., because the OR is below 1).
+This odds ratio expresses the strengh between the two variables.
 We obtain as well a corresponding 95%CI.
 A confidence interval is quite tough to interpret, often interpreted as the population parameter lies between both the lower and upper limits, which is false, rather, it offers well a reliable estimate of the study precision and the evidential weight in favor of an effect of interest (see Matthews, 2001).
 Moreover, in order to reject the null hypothesis, one has to check whether the confidence interval does not include 1.
-It is however problematic to do that (e.g., Wasserstein et al., 2020), personally, I think that it is potentially inetresting to check that whenether both the lower and the upper limits are close to the point estimate.
+It is however problematic to focus on whether the CI includes or not 1 regarding our statistical hypothesis (e.g., Wasserstein et al., 2020).
+I'm pretty sure that it is because... personally, I think that it is potentially inetresting to check that whenether both the lower and the upper limits are close to the point estimate.

 Now, let us carry out another `glm` model, rather than use